hashicorp/consul/website/source/docs/agent/options.html.md

       the Accept header with value `text/plain; version=0.0.4; charset=utf-8`  to the `/v1/agent/metrics` (as done by Prometheus).
       The format is compatible natively with prometheus.
 When running in this mode, it is recommended to also enable the option
       <a href="#telemetry-disable_hostname">`disable_hostname`</a> to avoid having prefixed metrics with hostname.
-      Since support for Prometheus does not use default Prometheus path, it will requires the following configuration in Prometheus scraping (using `?format=prometheus` in path won't work as `?` would be escaped by default) configuration:
+      Consul does not use the default Prometheus path, so Prometheus must be configured as follows.
+      Note that using ?format=prometheus in the path won't work as ? will be escaped, so it must be specified as a parameter.

         ```yaml
           metrics_path: "/v1/agent/metrics"